Louisiana Rehabilitation Council

 WHEREAS, the State Rehabilitation Advisory Council was originally established by executive order to provide Louisiana’s citizens with disabilities assistance in their pursuit of meaningful careers and gainful employment through specific programs;

-WHEREAS, the Rehabilitation Act of 1973, 29 U.S.C.A. §701, et seq. , as amended by the Workforce Investment Act (Public Law 105-220), and the Rehabilitation Act Amendments of 1998 and subsequent 1999 amendments to 29 U.S.C.A. §725, provide the state of Louisiana with financial assistance to promote effective programs of vocational rehabilitation services for individuals with disabilities; and
+WHEREAS, the Rehabilitation Act of 1973, 29 U.S.C.A. §701 et seq., as amended by the Workforce Investment Act (Public Law 105-220), and the Rehabilitation Act Amendments of 1998 and subsequent amendments to 29 U.S.C.A. §725, and the Workforce Innovation and Opportunity Act of 2014 (Public Law 113-128) provide the State of Louisiana with financial assistance to promote effective programs of vocational rehabilitation services for individuals with disabilities; and

-NOW THEREFORE, I, BOBBY JINDAL, Governor of the state of Louisiana, by virtue of the authority vested by the Constitution and the laws of the state of Louisiana, do hereby order and direct as follows:
+NOW THEREFORE, I, JOHN BEL EDWARDS, Governor of the State of Louisiana, by virtue of the authority vested by the Constitution and laws of the State of Louisiana, do hereby order and direct as follows:

-SECTION 1: The Louisiana Rehabilitation Council (hereafter “Council”) is reestablished within the executive department, Department of Social Services;
+SECTION 1: The Louisiana Rehabilitation Council (hereafter “Council”) is reestablished within the executive department, Louisiana Workforce Commission;

 SECTION 2: The duties of the Council shall include, but are not limited to, the following:

 A. Reviewing, analyzing, and advising the Louisiana Workforce Commission, Office of Louisiana Rehabilitation Services (hereafter “Louisiana Rehabilitation Services”), regarding the performance of its responsibilities, particularly the responsibilities relating to:

 2. The extent, scope, and effectiveness of services provided; and